-Criminal Defense in St. Petersburg
+Criminal Defense Attorney in St. Petersburg

 Defending Your Rights in Pinellas County & the Tampa Bay Area

 Being accused of a crime can have serious consequences that reach far beyond the courtroom.
 A conviction—whether for a misdemeanor or a felony—can result in jail time, costly fines, and a permanent criminal record.
 This can make it difficult to secure employment, rent a home, or maintain professional licenses.
-At Bastos Defense, we provide strategic and aggressive legal defense to protect your rights and work toward the best possible resolution for your case.

 Get the defense you deserve by calling us at (727) 353-6842 or submit an online contact form and we’ll be in touch shortly.